Mitsubishi ASX: Malaysia

 In Malaysia, the ASX was launched in November 2010.
 At launch, only one variant was available which was fully imported and powered by a 2.0 L 4B11 engine paired with a CVT transmission.
 In January 2012, the sole variant was updated with larger alloy wheels, push-start button, better sportive front seats and auto-retractable side mirror.
 The first facelift was introduced in May 2013 which made features from the limited run Euro edition standard including a panoramic glass roof, auto rain, auto light sensors and GPS navigation with Bluetooth/iPod connectivity.
 In February 2014, locally assembled models went on sale now with two variants: 2WD and 4WD.

+Safety

 Second generation (2023)

 In 2016, Mitsubishi Motors executives announced that the successor of the RVR/ASX/Outlander Sport would be released in 2019 and was previewed by the electric eX Concept.
-The company mentioned that it would be an "in-house"-developed model.
+The company mentioned that it would be an "in-house"-developed model, however, this successor was never released.

 In early 2022, the teaser for the second-generation ASX for European market was released, which would be based on the second-generation Renault Captur.
-It was revealed in September 2022 and will be released in March 2023 with gasoline, hybrid and plug-in hybrid powertrain options.
+It was revealed in September 2022 and released in March 2023 with gasoline, mild hybrid, hybrid and plug-in hybrid powertrain options.

+A facelifted ASX was launched on 23 April 2024; only about a year after the original model.
+This was the result of the Captur II also receiving a facelift, after five years on the market for the initial design.
+This facelifted version will also be sold in the Australian market from 2025.